trilitech/tezos-developer-docs/docs/developing/testnets.md

 - They use different constants than Mainnet, such as reduced block times and shorter cycles for faster testing and reduced windows for inserting rejections in rollups.
 - Tools like public block explorers or indexers may or may not be available, depending on the network.
 - They either use a modified version of the amendment process or don't use it at all.
-- In some cases, you must use specific versions of tools such as the Octez client to work with them.
+- In some cases, you must use specific versions of tools such as the Octez suite to work with them.

-Depending on your needs, you can pick between the types of networks listed below.
-The different test networks provide different foresight into the changes brought by upcoming protocol amendments — from a week to 6 months, under the current policy of [rolling protocol proposal publication](https://research-development.nomadic-labs.com/regular-scheduling-for-our-tezos-proposals.html).

 Regardless of the type of network, if you intend to do intense testing, you can run your own nodes on these networks to avoid availability issues and limitations.